powerloom/snapshotter-core-edge/README.md

 #### Integration with Core Snapshotter

-The peripheral services integrate with the core snapshotter through:
+The Periphery services integrate with the core snapshotter through:

 1. **Shared Redis Cache**: All services use the same Redis instance for data sharing
 2. **Message Queues**: Services communicate through Redis-based queues and Dramatiq